2.Visual flight rules

-220.127.116.11Aerodrome traffic zone (ATZ) is an airspace of defined dimensions established around an aerodrome for the protection of aerodrome traffic.
-In the C.R. it is set up around the uncontrolled aerodromes.
+126.96.36.199Aerodrome traffic zone (ATZ) is an airspace of defined dimensions established around an aerodrome for the protection of aerodrome traffic.

-ATZ is defined by the circle (or part of) with the radius of 3 NM (5,5 km) from the reference point of the aerodrome and by the altitude of 4 000 ft (1 200 m).
-When a controlled airspace class C or D, or prohibited area vertically or horizontally penetrates such determined area, the ATZ is bounded by these airspaces.
+Aerodrome traffic zone is set up around aerodromes with no ATC service provided.
+It is defined by the circle (or part of) with the radius of 3 NM (5,5 km) from the reference point of the aerodrome and by the altitude of 4 000 ft (1 200 m), unless otherwise defined by CAA.
+When a controlled airspace class C or D, planned TRA/TSA in AUP, or other temporary reserved area published in AIP SUP or NOTAM, or prohibited area vertically or horizontally penetrates such determined area, the ATZ is bounded by these airspaces.

 - The aircraft arriving at an uncontrolled aerodrome or departing from such an aerodrome

 shall comply with the published pattern of aerodrome traffic circuit, unless otherwise